SAP-samples/ui5-exercises-codejam/chapters/1.05-order-feature/readme.md

 ![]()

 We added a new `<FlexBox />` with the attributes `alignItems="Center"` and `justifyContent="End"` which makes sure all of its children will be centered vertically and displayed at the end of the box horizontally (which is the right side of the browser window in this case).
-Inside that `<FlexBox />` we define a `<Button />` that triggers an `.onSubmitOrder` method when pressed, which we will define in the next step.
+Inside that `<FlexBox />` we define a `<Button />` that calls an `.onSubmitOrder` method when pressed, which we will define in the next step.
 We also added a `<StepInput />` so the user can set the order quantity.

 ### 2. Add a new `onSubmitOrder` method to the `app/webapp/controller/App.controller.js`

-We can now implement the `onSubmitOrder` method that will send an order request to the CAP backend.
+We can now implement the `onSubmitOrder` method that will send an order request to the remote backend system.

 ➡️ Add the following code snippet to the `app/webapp/controller/App.controller.js` right after the `onSelect` method:

 ```javascript
 ,
 onSubmitOrder: function (oEvent) {
     const oBindingContext = this.getView().byId("bookDetails").getBindingContext()
     const selectedBookID = oBindingContext.getProperty("ID")